peterhinch/micropython-async/README.md

 Most documentation and code in this repository assumes the current official version of `uasyncio`.
 This is V2.0 from [micropython-lib](https://github.com/micropython/micropython-lib).
-If release build of MicroPython V1.10 or later is used, V2.0 is incorporated and no installation is required.
-Some examples illustrate the features of the `fast_io` fork and therefore require this version.
+It is recommended to use MicroPython firmware V1.11 or later.
+On many platforms `uasyncio` is incorporated and no installation is required.

+Some examples illustrate features of the `fast_io` fork and therefore require this version.

 See [tutorial](./TUTORIAL.md#installing-uasyncio-on-bare-metal) for
-installation instructions where a realease build is not used.
+installation instructions where `uasyncio` is not pre-installed.

 # 3. uasyncio development state